-Cryptosporidiosis is an infection of the intestine.
+Cryptosporidiosis is a parasitic infection of the intestine.
 It can cause severe

 although some may have no symptoms at all.